marcusig/woocommerce-product-customizer/src/readme.txt

 == Changelog ==

+* FEATURE: Possibility to edit the configuration from the cart

 = 1.2.20 - 29/Nov/2021 =

 * FEATURE: Added a reset button (go to Settings > Product configurator to enable it)